Agentic Harness for Real-World Compilers: Expert Review Study

+First, we observe that \ouragent's advantage becomes even more pronounced after code review: (1) it produces 38\% more valid patches than \mswe, up from a 22\% advantage before code review, and (2) the percentage of valid patches among benchmark-passing patches is 24\% higher compared to \mswe.
+Our best-performing model, GPT 5, surpasses \mswe's best-performing model DeepSeek V3.2 by 40\%.
+Similar trends are also observed in each split (\Cref{fig:human-study-results-by-difficulty}) and bug type (\Cref{tab:human-study-by-bug-type}).
+The expert even found instances where the \ouragent-provided patch is better than the golden patch provided by LLVM developers; such an example is present in the appendix (\Cref{sec:example-patches}).

-Despite advancements over GPT 4o, frontier models still do not possess adequate, genuine capabilities for repairing LLVM issues: even for the best-performing \ouragent with GPT 5, more than 60\% of the accepted patches are incorrect, resulting in only 20.1\% issues being genuinely resolved.
+Second, however, we find that \emph{truly resolving LLVM middle-end issues is exceptionally difficult}.
+Despite advances over the baseline model GPT 4o, frontier models still do not possess adequate, true capabilities for repairing LLVM middle-end issues.
+Even for the best-performing agent \ouragent (GPT 5), more than 60\% of passed patches are invalid, resulting in only 20.1\% of issues being truly resolved; all other agent-model pairs are consistently below 15\%, where 7 out of 10 agent-models are below 9\% (21/229).
 The results become even worse as the split difficulty increases (\Cref{fig:human-study-results-by-difficulty}).
-Many agent-model pairs (6/10) are unable to output any correct patches for the \code{medium} split.
+Many agent-model pairs (6/10) are unable to output any valid patches for the \code{medium} split.
 In terms of the \code{hard} split, only GPT 5 manages to resolve a single issue with \ouragent.
-Despite this, there are cases where the correct patch provided by the model is better than the golden patch provided by the developers; we display such an example in \Cref{sec:example-patches}.
+This \%Passed-\%Valid gap arises in all LLMs because LLVM tests typically capture specific symptoms, rather than a complete compilation specification.
+When comparing crashes and miscompilations (\Cref{tab:human-study-by-bug-type}), the rate of valid miscompilation patches is generally lower than that of valid crash patches for both agents, aligning with the observation that miscompilations are more challenging.